 Your organization needs to understand the Health Insurance Portability and Accountability Act’s rules and ensure all formal compliance requirements are met.
 That includes meeting both state and federal requirements.

 3. Determine Your Hardware Needs

-While an EHR system can majorly improve workflows and increase efficiency, it will be difficult to fully achieve that if end users do not have easy access to the digital information contained within EHR software.
-That means it is imperative that your facility has the right hardware and enough hardware.
-For instance, you may wish to provide each member of staff with his or her own tablet or install printers in most rooms.
-Without the right hardware, workflows and efficiency can suffer, so make sure you determine your hardware needs.
+While an EHR system, with its EHR-based HPI capabilities, can significantly improve workflows and increase efficiency, it will be challenging to fully realize these benefits if end users do not have easy access to the digital information contained within EHR software.
+That means your facility must have the proper hardware and enough hardware.
+For instance, you can provide each staff member with a tablet or install printers in most rooms.
+With the proper hardware, workflows and efficiency can improve, so determine your hardware needs.

 4. Determine How You Will Transfer Data to the New EHR System

 Transferring data from your former record system to the new EHR system is one of the most crucial steps for successful EHR implementation.
 The first things to do are determine how you will migrate data from the previous system to the new one and decide if you can assign existing members of staff to do that or whether you need to hire additional temporary staff.

 5. Implement an Excellent Training Program

 With all of the technical legwork out of the way, one of the key steps you need to address is staff training.
 Your brand-new EHR system may have numerous benefits and capabilities, but every authorized user needs to know how to use the system correctly if you want everything to run smoothly.